Frood-for-Thought/Transforming-and-Analyzing-Data-with-SQL-Project/cleaning_data.md

 UPDATE all_sessions
 SET country = 'country_name'
 WHERE city LIKE 'city_name';

+-- searchkeyword has no information and was removed.

 -- Duplicate rows are removed from analytics.
 -- Find the distinct visits where the units sold is NULL.
 With this the unit price can be changed to NULL in order